Eastern red-rumped swallow

 The eastern red-rumped swallow (Cecropis daurica) is a small passerine bird in the swallow family Hirundinidae.
-It is found in open, often hilly, areas with clearings and cultivation across Southeast Asia to north-eastern India and Taiwan.
+It is found in open, often hilly, areas with clearings and cultivation across eastern and southeastern Asia to north-eastern India and Taiwan.

 The European red-rumped swallow and the African red-rumped swallow were formerly considered as subspecies of the eastern red-rumped swallow.